jrminter/particle-sizing/README.md

 # particle-sizing
-Criteria of particle sizing by image analysis
+Criteria for particle sizing by image analysis